How to Sell No and Low Content Books to Start a Self-Publishing Company on Amazon

 Next, you will want to fill out the description.
 I always keep this form short but give the customers an idea of what is in the book.
 This is where you can build off the subtitle a little bit and let them know all the options that you used for the interior.
-Tell them what the book is good for.
 Simple is the key!

 The next box asks about copyright and if you hold the necessary publishing rights.
 If the image you are uploading (or the text) was created by you and you own the rights to it, go ahead and select that box that you own the copyright and the publishing rights.

 Now we are finally at the keyword box.
-This is where you can really play with things and how your products end up ranking on Amazon!
+This is where you can use all that keyword research and really play with things.
+This step is key to improving your sellers rank on Amazon!

 You have a total of 7 keyword boxes here and can enter into 50 characters for each of them.
-The goal is to get keywords here that will get your books to the front page of the target audience that should be buying them.
+The goal is to get keywords that will get your books to the front page of your specific audience.
+If you do that they should be buying them.